arunjot12/RustCodePlayground/README.md

 Each folder includes multiple `.rs` files with self-contained Rust programs.

+### 🔹 `memory_management/`
+Covers memory handling and low-level behavior in Rust:
+- **Stack vs Heap**: How Rust decides where to allocate memory and the implications of each.
+- **Memory Allocation**: Using `Box`, `Rc`, and smart pointers to allocate memory on the heap and share ownership.
+- **Lifetimes**: Ensuring memory safety at compile time through lifetime annotations.
+- **Threads & Concurrency**:
+  - Spawning and managing threads using `std::thread`
+  - Sharing memory safely between threads using `Arc` and `Mutex`
+  - Demonstrating Rust’s fearless concurrency model

+---

 ## 🚀 Getting Started

 Make sure you have [Rust installed](https://rustup.rs/).